larkin/larkin.github.com/_posts/2012-02-18-blogging-with-jekyll.markdown

 ---
-title: Welcome
+title: Welcome to Jekyll
 layout: main
 ---

-### Jekyll
+I put together this blog on [Jekyll](https://github.com/mojombo/jekyll)-- it's what github pages supports and it's easy to use.
+I never thought the file system would be such a capable replacement for a simple CMS.

-I put together this blog on [Jekyll](https://github.com/mojombo/jekyll)-- it's what github pages supports and it's very easy to use.
-Design, fire, and forget.
+Also: static html is very simple to host.